On the Minimalism of Stuff (AKA The Minimalism Series Part 1)

 Before minimalism was all the rage, I was already something of a minimalist.
 At least in terms of physical objects.
 Maybe this just comes along with growing up with very little, but possessions have never been as important to me as they are to many.
 I generally only buy things that bring me joy and easily let go of what no longer serves me.
 Marie Kondo would be so proud!

 I use electronics until they die.
-I have only bought new cars when the other one died.
+I only buy new cars when the other ones die.
 I fix things that don’t work or reuse them in some way if I can.
-I donate things that no longer work for me but might work for someone else.
+I donate things that no longer work for me, but might work for someone else.
 And if all else fails I’ll say the ultimate goodbye, thanking it for its service.
 Almost every time I’ve moved, everything I’ve owned has fit into my car.

 Overall, I strive to live a minimalist life because it’s good for me.
-Minimalism equals less clutter and stress and more peace, time, clarity, decisiveness, creativity, joy, and connectedness to myself and others.
+Minimalism equals less clutter and stress and more peace, clarity, and joy.

-So let’s take a closer look at minimalising our stuff.
-Stuff is the goods we own (Or rent, borrow, beg, steal.).
+So, let’s take a closer look at minimizing our stuff.
+Stuff is the goods we own (or rent, borrow, beg, steal).
 Things we can touch and use.
 Clothing, books, furniture, electronics, etc. Most people have way more things than they actually need, which causes problems such as stress and overwhelm.

 Yet, getting rid of stuff often causes people anxiety.
 What if I need it later?
 My best friend’s ex-boyfriend’s cousin’s niece gave me that necklace!
-So what do most people do when they feel anxious?
+So what do most of us do when we feel anxious?
 Avoid what makes us anxious.
 Spoiler alert, avoidance only makes our anxiety worse.
 We have to look fear in its freaking clutter-filled face and get rid of some stuff.
 Here’s how:

 Look Within